MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-accounts.md

 ---
 ms.assetid: c2049a9d-fb5b-4d87-beae-529a244c97ce
-title: Service, User and Security Accounts
+title: Service, User, and Security Accounts
-description: This article provides an overview of the security accounts required for initial setup of Operations Manager and for core features which may require a privileged account.
+description: This article provides an overview of the security accounts required for initial setup of Operations Manager and for core features that may require a privileged account.
 author: JYOTHIRMAISURI
 ms.author: magoedte
 manager: carmonm